 In the 153 guestrooms and suites, neutral tones combined with rich woods and touches of gold creating a sophisticated but soothing environment.

 With a Michelin-starred restaurant and other top-notch dining options including an all-season terrace, an onsite spa, and plenty of modern art throughout the hotel, the Park Hyatt offers an appealing combination of luxury and simplicity.

-With wonderful dining and drinking options, special programs and services for kids, and a superb spa, you may not want or need to leave the hotel - but if you do, the hotel's prime location on Rue de Rivoli means you're just 2 very short blocks from all the fabulous designer shops, showrooms, and boutiques along Rue Saint-Honoré and Place Vendôme.
+With wonderful dining and drinking options, special programs and services for kids, and a superb spa, you may not want or need to leave the hotel - but if you do, the hotel's prime location in the 1st arrondissement on Rue de Rivoli means you're just 2 very short blocks from all the fabulous designer shops, showrooms, and boutiques along Rue Saint-Honoré and Place Vendôme.

 Le Bristol ★★★★★ Palace Hotel

 Tradition and personalized service reign at Le Bristol, where acres of pink and white marble, 18th century Regency style furnishings and antiques, crystal chandeliers, and magnificent fresh flower arrangements combine luxury and comfort.

 Many of the 188 guestrooms and suites feature floral prints in the hotel's signature pink and green combination.
 Lavish marble bathrooms could double as spas - but the hotel also has an exceptionally good spa, as well as a wonderful rooftop indooor pool.

 A robust children's program and facilities make Le Bristol a longtime favorite for families, and the exclusive Rue du Faubourg Saint-Honoré location in the 8th arrondissement puts you at the epicenter of exclusive fashion showrooms and art galleries.